khalidx/runbook/README.md

 runbook run hello
 ```

+### 🌐 runbook serve

+Starts up a server and automatically opens the browser to a page that displays all discovered documentation and commands.

+### 💁 runbook help

+Shows what you can do with the `runbook` CLI.

 ## features

 - define and document reusable commands in your favorite language, with many [currently supported](USAGE.md#supported-runtimes)